Gums in Sausage Manufacturing

 • Non-reversible gum-when konjac heated at a pH of 9-10 (alkali added).

-With addition of a mild alkali such as calcium hydroxide, Konjac will set to a strong, elastic and thermo-irreversible gel.
+With a mild alkali such as calcium hydroxide, Konjac will set to a strong, elastic, thermo-irreversible gel.
 This gel will remain stable even when heated to 212° F (100° C) and above.
 Konjac will form a reversible gel when it is mixed with xanthan gum.
 Due to the thermo-irreversible property of the konjac gum, it has become popular to make a great variety of foods such as konjac cake, konjac noodles, and foods for vegetarians.

 Preparing Konjac Gel

 If konjac flour is added directly to food it may create lumps.
-Konjac powder thickens slowly when mixed with cold water, but quickly thickens when it’s heated.
+Konjac powder thickens slowly when mixed with cold water, but quickly when heated.
 Mix konjac flour with cold water or other liquid first, stirring often until fully dissolved.
-Then add konjac flour to a hot liquid or food that is cooking.
-It has no taste of its own so it inherits the flavor of the product.
+Then, add it to a hot liquid or food that is being cooked.
+Konjac flour has no taste, so it inherits the product's flavor.
 Konjac flour can be mixed with other gums or starches.
-If you have not used konjac powder as a thickening agent before, it is best to experiment with it by beginning with lesser amounts, and adding as necessary until the desired consistency is reached.
-The addition of 0.02-0.03% konjac to 1% xanthan gum will raise its viscosity by 2-3 times under heating.
+If you have not previously used konjac powder as a thickening agent, it is best to experiment with it by beginning with lesser amounts and adding as necessary until the desired consistency is reached.
+Adding 0.02-0.03% konjac to 1% xanthan gum will raise its viscosity by 2-3 times under heating.
 Konjac is usually added at 0.25-0.50%.

 Konjac flour works like magic.
-Take 1 g of konjac, add 100 g of water, stir and within seconds a gel is formed.
-Unlike gelatin, carrageenan or starch, konjac does not need to be heated in order to gel.
+Take 1 g of konjac, add 100 g of water, stir, and a gel is formed within seconds.
+Unli the gelatin, carrageenan, or starch, konjac does not need to be heated to gel.
 It is transparent and almost feels like fat.
 A good starting point is to mix 1 g of konjac with 1/2 cup (120 g) of water.
-Add the mixture into the ground meat, mix with spices and you get a much better non-fat sausage.
-Konjac reacts synergistically with starches which makes such a combination especially useful for making reduced-fat products.
+Add the mixture to the ground meat and mix it with spices and you get a much better non-fat sausage.
+Konjac reacts synergistically with starches, making such a combination especially useful for reduced-fat products.

-Konjac flour is water hungry and will bind all available free water for forming gel.
-The texture will be fine but hard.
-Adding 10-15% water to ground meat will create a better product.
+Konjac flour is water-hungry and will bind all available free water to form a gel.
+This will make the texture of the sausage fine but hard.
+Adding 10-15% water to ground meat creates a better product.
 Even more water can be added when making emulsified sausages in a food processor.

 Xanthan Gum

 Xanthan gum is produced by fermentation of glucose, sucrose (corn sugar), or lactose by bacteria.
-During fermentation, a strain of bacteria (Xanthomonas campestris) turns sugar into a colorless slime called xanthan gum.
+During fermentation, a strain of Xanthomonas campestris bacteria turns sugar into a colorless slime called xanthan gum.
 Xanthan gum is most often found in salad dressings and sauces.
 It helps to prevent oil separation by stabilizing the emulsion, although it is not an emulsifier.
 Xanthan gum also helps suspend solid particles, such as spices.
-Also used in frozen foods and beverages, xanthan gum helps create the pleasant texture in many ice creams, along with guar gum and locust bean gum Xanthan gum is soluble in cold water but in order to eliminate lumps, it should be well agitated.
+Also used in frozen foods and beverages, xanthan gum helps create a pleasant texture in many ice creams, along with guar gum and locust bean gum.
+Xanthan gum is soluble in cold water, but it should be well agitated to eliminate lumps.

-Xanthan gum does not gelatinize when used alone, but it can form gel at any pH when used with konjac gum.
-At a ratio of 3 (xanthan) : 2 (konjac) the strongest gel is obtained.
-The gel is thermo-reversible: it is in solid state at temperatures below 40° C (104° F), but it will be in a semi-solid or liquid state at temperatures of 50° C (122° F) or above.
-When the temperature drops back to the ambient temperature <40° C (<122° F), it will resume the solid state.
+Xanthan gum does not gelatinize when used alone, but it can form a gel at any pH when used with konjac gum.
+At a ratio of 3 (xanthan) : 2 (konjac), the strongest gel is obtained.
+The gel is thermo-reversible: it is in a solid state at temperatures below 40° C (104° F), but it will be in a semi-solid or liquid state at temperatures of 50° C (122° F) or above.
+It will resume the solid state when the temperature drops back to the ambient temperature <40° C (<122° F),

 Preparing Xanthan Gel

-Xanthan gum does not gel by itself but a combination of 2 parts of konjac with 3 parts of xanthan creates a very strong gel.
+Xanthan gum does not gel by itself, but combining 2 parts of konjac with 3 parts of xanthan creates a very strong gel.
 One gram of konjac plus 1.5 grams of xanthan will gel within seconds in one cup of water (236 g).
 Xanthan gum does not need to be heated, it gels with cold liquid.
-Xanthan can be mixed with an equal amount of guar gum which is less expensive.
+Xanthan can be mixed with an equal amount of guar gum, which is less expensive.

 Gum Blends

 It is often desirable to use a combination of gums to create a synergistic effect.
-Synergy means that a combined effect of two or more ingredients is greater than it would be expected from the additive combination of each ingredient.
-In this case the viscosity or gel strength will be greater if the following combinations are created:
+Synergy means that a combined effect of two or more ingredients is greater than expected from the additive combination of each ingredient.
+In this case, the viscosity or gel strength will be greater if the following combinations are created:

 • Xantham gum with guar gum.